-The August Wilson Center African American Cultural Center is poised to take great, impactful strides into the future through its wide range of offerings to the regional community, as well as national and international guests:
+The August Wilson Center Cultural Center in Pittsburgh is poised to take great, impactful strides into the future through its wide range of offerings to the regional community, as well as national and international guests:

 - Lectures, workshops and community dialogues around race, culture and identity

 - Bridging cultural divides through art, music, dance and theater

 - Free admissions to world-class art exhibitions

 - Exceptional performances by nationally and internationally renowned artists

 - Rental subsidies for emerging arts organizations